Brand identity constantly evolves, and changes in public opinion and bad press can tarnish a company’s brand.

 Successful businesses know that checking on brand health is critical if they want to stay profitable.

 We just emailed the brand identity workbook to you.

 Ride-sharing juggernaut Uber is all too familiar with checking on brand health.
 They updated their logo and branding just two years ago.

-Why did Uber rebrand once again in 2018?
+Why did Uber rebrand once again?